ahmohbati/SecOn/NIDS.md

 Security Onion gives you the option of either [Snort](Snort) or [Suricata](Suricata) as your Network Intrusion Detection System (NIDS).
 We compile both of these with [PF_RING](PF_RING) for higher performance.

-NIDS alerts are visible in:
+NIDS alerts from Snort/Suricata are visible in:
 - [Squert](Squert)
 - [ELSA](ELSA)
 - [Sguil](Sguil)